 NPAC SMS responds to M-SET.

 NPAC SMS issues, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the current service provider for SV1 with the subscriptionVersionStatus set to ‘old’.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 Current service provider confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.